YPares/arpligner/README.md

       Arpligner is processing notes may cause stuck notes, please report an issue here if this happens to you, preferably with a set of MIDI files that will help me reproduce the problem

+[^4]: This is an adaptation of the method described by Julian Bradley in
+      https://www.youtube.com/watch?v=Ro2dVvwzKNs.
+See notably this video
+      for the definition of "chordal tone" vs. "extension"